 Neither age nor sex were associated with the severity of psychotic symptoms induced by ketamine in healthy volunteers.
 However, the studies included in our meta-analysis only include adults (range of mean ages, 22-40 years).
-In children, fewer ketamine-induced symptoms might occur because children are less likely to experience psychotic symptoms than adults when given ketamine for anesthesia.
-However, animal studies find that ketamine has a greater neurotoxic effect in the period from puberty to early adulthood.
-Sex did not moderate the magnitude of effect for any of the symptom measures in our study, consistent with findings by Morgan and colleagues but in contrast with preclinical evidence that female rats are more susceptible than male rats to the neurotoxic and behavioral evidence that female rats are more between clinical and preclinical evidence may reflect the higher doses used in the animal studies (5-180 mg/kg) compared with humans (approximately 0.65 mg/kg).
+In children, fewer ketamine-induced symptoms might occur because children are less likely to experience psychotic symptoms than adults when given ketamine for anesthesia.1 However, animal studies find that ketamine has a greater neurotoxic effect in the period from puberty to early adulthood.72 Sex did not moderate the magnitude of effect for any of the symptom measures in our study, consistent with findings by Morgan and colleagues73 but in contrast with preclinical evidence that female rats are more susceptible than male rats to the neurotoxic74 and behavioral75 effects of ketamine.
+This difference between clinical and preclinical evidence may reflect the higher doses used in the animal studies (5-180 mg/kg) compared with humans (approximately 0.65 mg/kg).